mattbis/public-service-websites.checks/README.md

 - cdn
   - options comm / free / social
 - future technology web3 / peer web / peer tech
+- rate
+  - policies
+    - overheads
+    - ref: prioritisation and what actually is important

 # decisions
 - please learn what cross referencing is ...
+- dont think you need a super service like massive companies... you dont... since if that means your getting the **basics wrong** what is the point?

 # business logic and the input of stake holders
 - ....